casangi/casadocs/docs/tasks/task_plotms.rst

          channels to average together to form one output channel.
-      -  When plotting the *‘channel’* axis, output channel numbers are reindexed 0~nAvgChan, rather than using the average of the channel numbers in each bin; channels are integer values.
-         The axis label is changed to “Average Channel”.
-When plotting the *‘frequency‘* or *‘velocity‘* axis, the average of the frequency or velocity values n each bin is used for the values.
+      -  When plotting the *‘channel’* axis, output channel numbers are reindexed 0~nAvgChan, rather than using the average of the channel numbers in each bin, and the axis label is changed to “Average Channel”.
+When plotting the *‘frequency‘* or *‘velocity‘* axis, the average of the frequency or velocity values in each bin is used.
       -  The plotms Locate tool indicates which channels were averaged together for a point in the plot, e.g.
          “Chan=<7~13>” which may be shown as channel 1 on the plot.